MARTIMM/question-answer/docs/content-docs/setup/structures.md

 Questions are what it is all about.
 In short a piece of text to pose the question and a field where the answer can be given.
 However, more data is needed to fully display a question like what kind of input do we need, are there limits, is there a choice from a set of possibilities etc.

 * **action**; A name of a method which can be called on a previously provided object.
-The method is called when the answer on the question in accepted.
+The method is called when the answer on the question in accepted and saved in the users data.
 * **callback**; A name of a method which can be called on a previously provided object.
 The handler must check for correctness of the input value for that question.
 * **default**; A default value when no input is provided.
 * **description**; A question.
 When empty, title is taken.
-* **encode**; Encode the result of the input before giving the answers back to the caller.
-Used with e.g. password input.
 * **example**; An example answer/format in light gray in an text field.
 * **fieldlist**; The fieldlist is used to fill e.g. a combobox or a list input field.
 * **fieldtype**; The widget type to use to provide the answer with.
 Current enumerated types are: `QAEntry` for text, `QATextView` for multiline text, `QAComboBox` a list of possibilities to chose from, `QARadioButton` a select of one of a set of possebilities, `QACheckButton`, one or more possebilities `QAToggleButton` boolean input, `QAScale` a slider, `QASwitch` also boolean input, `QAUserWidget` with a user definable input.
 Other types are `QADragAndDrop`, `QAColorChooser`, `QAFileChooser`, `QAList`, `QASpin` and `QAImage`.
 These are not yet implemented.